CCDirectLink/CrossedEyes/TUTORIAL.md

 Press it again to deactivate it.
 Aim bounce only does something when charge mode is enabled and aim analysis is active.
 This mode simulates the ball bouncing off walls and puzzle elements.
-It says what the ball bounced off, and it focues the last hint the ball hit.
+It says what the ball bounced off, and it focuses the last hint the ball hit.

 ## Wall scanning

 To activate wall scanning, be in the quick menu and press Y.
 Press it again to deactivate it.
-Aiming now will play sound at the wall you aimed at.
+Aiming now will play a sound at the wall you aimed at.
-This will also mute wall sounds and jump hints sounds.
+This will also mute wall sounds and jump hint sounds.